NDIS Audit Checklist

 Governance and Management

-Organisational governance structure
+Documented organisational governance structure

-Leadership roles and responsibilities
+Clear leadership roles and responsibilities

-Risk management framework
+A current risk management framework

-Quality management systems
+Quality management system documentation

-Continuous improvement processes
+Continuous improvement processes with evidence of implementation

-Board and leadership oversight of quality and compliance should be clearly documented.
+Board and leadership oversight of quality and compliance

 Policies and Procedures